 Orange County has a significant wildfire history.
 As is the case with all wildfires, the greatest risk lies in the interface between wild land and urban interface.
-The greatest concern with regard to medical surge and wildfire in Orange County is the resulting need to evacuate a healthcare facility.
+The greatest concern regarding medical surge and wildfire in Orange County is the resulting need to evacuate a healthcare facility.